Twitter suspends Chinese operation pushing pro-Beijing coronavirus messages

-SAN FRANCISCO (Reuters) - Twitter (TWTR.N) on Thursday said it was removing hundreds of thousands of accounts tied to a Beijing-backed influence operation that deceptively spread messages favorable to the Chinese government, including about the coronavirus.
+SAN FRANCISCO, June 11 (Reuters) - Twitter on Thursday said it was removing hundreds of thousands of accounts tied to a Beijing-backed influence operation that deceptively spread messages favorable to the Chinese government, including about the coronavirus.

 The social media company suspended a core network of 23,750 highly active accounts, as well as a larger network of about 150,000 “amplifier” accounts, which it said were used to boost the core accounts’ content.